 Back in the centre of Thimphu I was finally left off at my hotel and told by my guide to avoid the streets outside after sunset.
 There is no crime to speak of in Bhutan but they have large packs of stray dogs roaming the streets.
 They may get quite threatening unless you know how to behave.
 I went for a walk around town and made sure I returned to my hotel before it got too dark.
 All through the night I could here the dogs barking from the parking lot across the street, and I could watch them following single persons walking by.

 One may ask why the authorities do not impose measures to stop this problem.
 The reason is this: Buddhists do not kill.
-In Bhutan meat is imported from India, dogs are kept alive because it is religiously and politically impossible to do anything about it.
-A sterilization program cannot cope with the large number of dogs.
+In Bhutan they import meat from India.
+They keep their dogs alive because it is religiously and politically impossible to do anything about it.
+A sterilisation program cannot cope with the large number of dogs.

 The next morning we went to a monastery.
 The Tango Gompa Monastery was a half-hour drive outside of Thimphu, and an hour hike up a steep hillside.
 It was such a great hike up and the monastery was wonderful.
 The altitude is at almost 3,000m and you will notice it as you follow the trail.